Introduction

 (4)

-where now and are matrices.
+where now and

 Although the laws of physics in the language of differential equations, they have been obtained from observing and measuring quantities over short but non-infinitesimal intervals of times.
 Therefore, it is sometimes useful to go back from the differential equations to the underlying difference system of equations.
 Now instead of talking about instantaneous rate of changes, we talk about average rates.
 Integrating (3) over some time interval leads to